indirectDirectEnumeration69/FuzzyBug/README.md

 # FuzzyBug
-Soon to be extensive multilayer website vulnerability scanner
+Soon to be extensive multi-layer website vulnerability scanner